tankonst/game_winner_binary_classifier/README.md

     To be added

 5. `Feature_Selection_RFECV.ipynp`
-    Selective Feature Extraction with Cross Validation for identifying the optimal number of features for Logistic Regression.
+    Recursive Feature Elimination with Cross Validation for identifying the optimal number of features for Logistic Regression.
 The resulting model on a smaller subset provides the same score the full set of features.